ReCycle: Resilient Training of Large DNNs using Pipeline Adaptation: Design

 \textbf{Profiler.} When a large training job is first submitted, \NAME runs a short profiling job to collect key performance statistics such as the average micro-batch latency for the forward and backward passes, memory requirements for activations and gradients, and inter-node communication bandwidth.
 The profiling job executes a small number of training iterations, 100 by default, and typically takes a few minutes.
 These statistics are used by the \textit{Planner}.

-\textbf{Planner.} The \textit{Planner} generates near-optimal schedules for the training job under various failure scenarios.
-It uses dynamic programming (DP) and mixed integer linear program (MILP) formulations that implement the \NAME techniques (Section~\ref{sec:system}).
+\textbf{Planner.} The \textit{Planner} generates pipeline schedules for the training job under various failure scenarios.
+It uses dynamic programming and mixed integer linear programming (MILP) to implement the \NAME techniques (Section~\ref{sec:system}).
 We generate a pipeline schedule for each \textit{number} of tolerated simultaneous failures.
 Each plan is agnostic to which specific worker(s) fail.
-It encodes the specific pipeline schedule including micro-batch assignment, the order of forward and backward tasks (e.g., \textit{ForwardPass}, \textit{BackwardWeightPass}), and the communication plan (e.g., \textit{RecvActiv}, \textit{SendGrad}, etc.).
+It encodes the specific pipeline schedule, specifying micro-batch assignments, the sequence of forward and backward tasks, and communication of activations and gradients.
 The plans are stored in distributed fault-tolerant storage (e.g., \textit{etcd}) to be used by runtime \textit{Executors}.

 By default, we generate up to $DP-1$ plans, which accounts for the $DP-1$ simultaneous failures that \NAME can always handle.
 Since \NAME can probabilistically sustain many more failures, we can also generate plans for up to a user-defined fault tolerance threshold.
-The \textit{Planner} runs relatively quickly, requiring 53 minutes to generate plans for up to 512 concurrent failures for a cluster of 2048 GPUs.
-Nevertheless, the training job can begin training in parallel as most plans will not be needed immediately.

 \textbf{Executors.} \NAME operates with an \textit{Executor} on each GPU node, tasked with implementing the training plan specific to that node.
 Overseeing these Executors, a centralized \textit{Coordinator} orchestrates the overall training operation by distributing the appropriate execution plans to each Executor.
 Additionally, the \textit{Coordinator} actively monitors the status of all Executors to ensure their continuous operation.
 In the event of a failure, the \textit{Coordinator} reassigns the tasks impacted by failure to the most suitable location, as advised by the \textit{Planner} (refer to Section~\ref{sec:normalization-phase}), and then directs the remaining \textit{Executors} to resume training according to the updated plan that now reflects the updated count of non-operational workers.
 Training resumes from the iteration during which the failure was identified.
 If failures are not promptly detected, restoring a checkpoint from remote storage may become necessary.
 To enhance reliability, the \textit{Coordinator} itself is safeguarded against failures through active replication.